Saline – Attractions

 Saline History & Depot Museum

-The 1870s Saline Depot complex includes the station agent’s office, freight house, livery barn, a furnished caboose from 1906, and a restored Eclipse windmill.
-Exhibits focus on local history.
-A walk-bike trail follows the old railroad track.
+Centered on the 1870s Saline Depot, this complex also includes the station agent’s office, freight house, livery barn, a furnished caboose from 1884, and a restored Eclipse windmill.
+Walking/biking trail along the old railroad track.
+Local history exhibits; guide available.
 Open Sat.
-11 a.m.-3 p.m.
-A guide will be available on museum grounds. salinehistory2@gmail.com, salinehistory.org/depot-museum
+11 a.m.–3 p.m. [email protected], www.salinehistory.org/depot-museum

 Washtenaw Farm Council Grounds